Nursing Home Abuse Causes

 Warning Signs of Nursing Home Abuse

 There are many different signs to look for that may indicate your loved one is suffering from nursing home abuse.
-Among the most telling — and a sign that applies to all forms of elder abuse — is that the nursing home staff offers poor explanations or seems evasive about harm to a resident.
+Among the most telling is that the nursing home staff offers poor explanations or seems evasive about a resident’s injuries.

 Whether the issue is money that is unaccounted for, reports of neglect, insulting or cruel conduct, or bruises and other injuries, someone at the facility should be able to explain the cause of the harm.